3 Performance changes over time

 I say ‘silently shifting practices’ because of the awkward fact, that’s become increasingly obvious thanks to easy availability of an abundance of recordings made over the past 120 years, that performance style is actually constantly changing.

-Performers are generally aware of that now; but not everyone has yet appreciated the huge implications of performance style change for WCM beliefs and practices.
+Performers, and many listeners, are increasingly aware of that now; but not everyone has yet appreciated the huge implications of performance style change for WCM beliefs and practices.
 First of all, what we think is proper to a composer or a score is already slightly different from what our teachers’ generation thought.
 And over a century, as recordings show, these differences accumulate to such an extent that musicianship becomes in some respects unrecognisable.
 (There’ll be examples of this in a moment, and in Chapter 4.)
 Secondly, while there will certainly have been a manner of performance expected by the composer, and during their composition the notes will necessarily have been imagined with that in mind, it’s clear that these scores we feel we know and love have been performed in many other ways, ways that if you go back far enough are radically other; and each generation has found these increasingly different manners to be perfectly suited to what they hear as the essential nature of the music.
 The notion of a style proper to a composer and a score looks decidedly shaky when one takes this into account: it looks as if there must be many different ways in which these same scores can make convincing music.

 In that case, what is all this gatekeeping for?
 Why are critics (not to mention teachers and all the others) damning performances as unsuited to the composer when clearly whole generations of musicians find them (or have found, or will find them) highly suitable?
 (We’ll consider this in depth in Parts 2 and (from psychological perspectives) 4.)
 Only if you believe that there are ethical reasons for playing or singing exactly what the composer expected his performers to play and sing is your choice of performance style a matter on which gatekeepers have any business trying to rule, if many other styles work equally convincingly.
-That ethical case for strictly historical performance is hard to make (we’ll look at it more closely in Chapter 6), and if you don’t accept it—which one hardly can and still believe in the value of current performances of any but the latest scores—then it’s clear that musical meaning must be contingent on period culture.
+That ethical case for strictly historical performance is hard to make (we’ll look at it more closely in Chapters 6, 11 & 19), and if you don’t accept it—which one hardly can and still believe in the value of current performances of any but the latest scores—then it’s clear that musical meaning must be contingent on period culture.

 Performance, in other words, inevitably changes in order for scores to continue make sense to new generations.
 Which is not to say that other generations’ styles cannot still be appreciated.
 The enthusiastic market for early recorded performances proves that even styles very different from our own can make excellent sense to modern listeners, with a bit of exposure.
 In any case—and this is the third key conclusion from performance style change—whatever you believe about the special value of original performance, it’s clear from the extent to which the character of scores has changed over time, with changes in performance style, that performers are always doing much more of the musical work, and the composer much less, than we’ve been led to believe.